98ahni/UnityWindowing/README.md

 - You may add copyright a copyright notice to any file you edit with a statement of what you changed.
 - No author can be held liable for unexpected program behavior or bugs and there is no warranty.
 - The Unity files come with their own licence.

+### AI Disclosure
+The code for the rendering backends was written mostly by AI.
+AI was also used to aid in the debugging of these backends.
+I used it to help my understanding of Direct3D 12 and to translate it to different APIs once it was working.
+I do not support replacing knowledge with generative AI but, at the time of this project, I have little desire to learn the intricacies of all of these APIs for something this simple.
+If you also don't condone replacing knowledge with AI, sign [this petition](https://stoptheracetoreplace.org/).